-Voice & Video Calls
+1. Make Voice and Video Calls

 If you ever need to let your friends know exactly where you are, jump into a chat with them, hit the three dots and choose Location.
 Your friend will instantly get a map showing your precise position.

 You’ve probably got a few friends who go by a nickname that’s completely unrelated to their proper name on Facebook.
-You possibly also have a friends that have changed surnames over the years, yet you only seem to recall their old names.
+You possibly also have friends that have changed surnames over the years, yet you only seem to recall their old names.

 There’s also a quick thumbs-up button you can use for a simple reaction to a message.
 Most people don’t realize you can also resize it by holding the thumb before you post.

-Use Facebook Messenger as a Boarding Pass
+5. Use Facebook Messenger as a Boarding Pass

-KLM Royal Dutch Airlines now give passengers the option to receive their flight updates and check in notifications through Facebook Messenger.
+Some airlines give passengers the option to receive their flight updates and check in notifications through Facebook Messenger.
 And when you arrive at the airport, you can actually use Facebook Messenger as your boarding pass.

 Better still, if you need to re-book your flight you can do it all via Messenger.
-I can’t wait until other airlines get on board!

-Send Money in Messenger
+6. Send Money Through Facebook Messenger

-Click the three dots and choose “Payments”.
+Click the three dots and choose Payments.
 The first time you do this you’ll need to connect a debit card to your account.
 Swiping left while you’re making a transaction will let you choose a theme, such as wine bottles or cupcakes.

-Instead of relaying your conversations between friends, just start a group chat with all the relevant parties so you can sort things out at once.
+Instead of relaying your conversations between friends, start a group chat with all the relevant parties so you can sort things out at once.
 Everyone gets all the updates and no-one misses anything important.

-You can also name your groups and pin them to the top, so if you’ve got a long-term group chat going with your family members or your bowling friends you can keep it organised and easy to find.
+You can also name your groups and pin them to the top, so if you’ve got a long-term group chat going with your family members or your bowling friends you can keep it organized and easy to find.

-Mute Messenger Notifications
+8. Mute Messenger Notifications

 If you’ve ever been in an active group chat, you’ve probably noticed it can be a special form of torture.
 Notifications for every single message can really start to get on your nerves.

 So fix the problem by muting the whole group chat.
-You can mute for a set length of time—15 minutes, 1 hour, 8 hours, 24 hours—or you can choose “Until I turn it back on” for an indefinite period of time.
+You can mute conversations for a set length of time—15 minutes, one hour, eight hours, 24 hours—or you can choose Until I turn it back on for an indefinite period of time.

 Sick of Smurfy blue?
-Click on a contact and choose “Change Color”.
+Click on a contact and choose Change Color.
 This will change the conversation color for everyone in the chat, even if it’s a group chat.

-Messages From Non-Friends
+10. Check Messages From Non-Friends

-By default you only see messages from your contacts, even though occasionally you may be sent a message from a stranger.
+By default, you only see messages from your contacts, even though occasionally you may be sent a message from a stranger.
 If you want to check these messages, head to Settings > People > Message Requests.

 If you know someone who could use a dose of cuteness, open up a chat with them and type @dailycute.
 It’ll instantly grab a cute image for you and post it.

-If you’ve got your notifications showing up on your lock screen, it’s a really good idea to stop Messenger from displaying the content of your messages in those notifications.
+If you’ve got your notifications showing up on your lockscreen, it’s a really good idea to stop Messenger from displaying the content of your messages in those notifications.
 You don’t really want your friends being able to see private chats while your phone is on the table in front of them.

-To remove previews, just head into the settings and uncheck the “Show Previews” option.
+To remove previews, just head into the settings and uncheck the Show Previews option.

-Take Photos in Messenger
+13. Take Photos in Messenger